nicost/uScopeControl/README.md

 Please expand this list and descriptions (use a Pull Request).

 - [Micro-Manager](https://micro-manager.org): Open source microscope control software with a user interface written in Java and a device abstraction layer in C++ (see: [Project Overview](https://micro-manager.org/wiki/Micro-Manager_Project_Overview)).
 The device abstraction layer can be used in C/C++, Java (MMCoreJ_wrap.jar), and [Python](https://github.com/micro-manager/pymmcore).
-More than [200 "device adapters" are available]([Device Support - Micro-Manager](https://micro-manager.org/wiki/Device_Support)).
+More than [200 "device adapters"](https://micro-manager.org/wiki/Device_Support) are available.
 [Pycro-Manager](https://github.com/micro-manager/pycro-manager) is a ZeroMQ-based interface between the Micro-Manager Java layer and Python.

 - [Python-data-acquisition](https://github.com/python-data-acquisition/meta):  Discussions concerning unifying microscope control with Python